openstack/openstack-manuals/doc/networking-guide/source/intro-os-networking.rst

 service enables operators to leverage different networking technologies to power their cloud networking.
-The Networking service also provides an API to configure and manage a variety of network services ranging from L3 forwarding and :term:`NAT` to load balancing, perimeter firewalls, and virtual private networks.
+The Networking service also provides an API to configure and manage a variety of network services ranging from L3 forwarding and :term:`NAT <Network Address Translation (NAT)>` to load balancing, perimeter firewalls, and virtual private networks.

 It includes the following components: